vrld/suit/docs/gettingstarted.rst

     local show_message = false
     function love.update(dt)
-        suit.layout.reset(100,100) -- reset layout origin to x=100, y=100
-        suit.layout.padding(10,10) -- padding of 10x10 pixels
+        -- put the layout origin at position (100,100) -- cells will grow down and to the right of the origin suit.layout.reset(100,100)

+        -- put 10 extra pixels between cells in each direction suit.layout.padding(10,10)

-        -- add a new row with width=300 and height=30 and put a button in it if suit.Button("Hello, World!", suit.layout.row(300,30)).hit then
+        -- construct a cell of size 300x30 px and put the button into it if suit.Button("Hello, World!", suit.layout.row(300,30)).hit then
             show_message = true
         end

+        -- add another cell below the first cell
-        -- add another row of the same size below the first row if show_message then
+        -- the size of the cell is the same as the first cell if show_message then
             suit.Label("How are you today?", suit.layout.row())
         end